karthik/life-hacks/travel.md

 ### Ziploc for extra cash, transit cards, power tips

-I have a Ziploc bag per country where I keep loose change, cash, transit card that I can just grab for every trip back.
+I have a Ziploc bag for a few countries I travel often where I keep loose change, cash, transit card that I can just grab for every trip back.

 ### Sim cards